eniac/flamingo/README.md

-# Flamingo: Secure Aggregation Protocol with ABIDES Framework
+# Flamingo: A Multi-Round Single-Server Secure Aggregation Protocol

-Flamingo is a system for secure aggregation built for federated learning settings.
+Flamingo is a system for secure aggregation built for private federated learning.
 This implementation accompanies our [paper](https://eprint.iacr.org/2023/486) by Yiping Ma, Jess Woods, Sebastian Angel, Antigoni Polychroniadou and Tal Rabin at Oakland 2023.

 WARNING: This is an academic proof-of-concept prototype and is not production-ready.